Syaw0/blog/_posts/2022-05-28-build-a-react-internals-visualizer-1.md

 1. when a fiber node is created
 2. when a fiber node is updated.

-Thus we can defined the message protocol like
+Thus we can define the message protocol like

 ```ts
 type Fiber = {